Top local movers for Madison to Greenville moves

 - Greenville is less walkable than Madison with a score of 43 out of 100 vs Madison’s 50 out of 100.

-- Air quality in Greenville is good, and in Madison it's good.
+- Air quality in Greenville is Good, and in Madison it’s Good.

 - HOA rules: To keep things running smoothly, make sure you’re familiar with any HOA or community moving policies before the big day.

 - State licensing: To promote safety, economic development, and ethical business practices, the South Carolina Office of Regulatory Staff (ORS) oversees movers in the state.
 They are responsible for inspecting, examining, and auditing public utility providers like movers.
-Ensure the company you choose is licensed to handle your move.
+Make sure the moving company you use has a license before hiring.

-- State regulator: You can verify a South Carolina moving company's license by visiting the state's public utilities commission.
+- State regulator: You can check the status of a South Carolina moving license through the state’s public utilities commission.

 - Moving Permits: You won’t need a moving permit in South Carolina, though it’s smart to double-check any local parking restrictions ahead of your move.

-- Change of address: To avoid missing any mail, we recommend submitting your USPS change of address form at least a week before your move.
-You can choose your official move date to make sure everything gets forwarded properly to Greenville Start the process here.
+- Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Greenville without delay.
+You can select your official move date when completing the form.
+Start the process here.

-- Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
-When moving in South Carolina, explore movers' insurance options.
+- Moving company insurance: State laws differ on mover insurance.
+When moving in South Carolina, explore movers’ insurance options.
 Many offer Released Value Protection at no extra cost, covering items at 60 cents per pound.
 For enhanced protection, discuss Full Value Protection with the moving company or consider third-party insurance providers.
 Prioritize understanding coverage limits and potential extra costs.
 Read reviews to make an informed decision on the best insurance for your South Carolina move.

 Where to live in Greenville